LesNewell/solar-calculator/README.md

 Installation
 ------------

-Install Python.
-If your OS does not include Python you can download it here: https://www.python.org/downloads/
+### Windows release
+There is a Windows release available which includes a built in Python interpreter.
+Take a look at the releases page.
+To use the release version, simply unzip solar.zip and run solar.exe.
+Note that the realeas may well not be the most recent version.

+### Windows and other operating systems

+Install Python if you don't already have a copy installed.
+If you are installing on Windows make sure you enable 'Add python.exe to PATH' when you run the installer.

-From a terminal use:
+From a terminal enter:
 ```
-pip install pysimplegui
+pip install pysimplegui iso8601
 ```
-Most of the other libraries needed by solar sim should come as standard with Python Now you can simply run solar.py:
+Most of the other libraries needed by solar sim should come as standard with Python.

+Download the Git repository, navigate to the directory wher you downloaded it and run solar.py:
 ```
 python solar.py
 ```